Fwoce-Media/fwoce-media.github.io/README.md

 **Live at [fwoce-media.github.io](https://fwoce-media.github.io/)**

-This repository holds the site itself — there is no application source code here.
+This repository holds the site itself,
 It serves the landing page, the app pages, and `app-ads.txt`.

 ## What is in here